-The Office of the University Registrar will certify the document as an official record or true copy of the original before a notary public.
-The notarized document will be available for you to pickup within 5 business days or may be mailed at your request.
+The Office of the Registrar will certify the document as an official record or true copy of the original before a notary public.
+The notarized document will be available for you to pick up within 5 business days or may be mailed by request.

-- Present the notarized document to the County Clerk's Office in the county where the notary public is qualified.
+Present the notarized document to the County Clerk's Office.
 The County Clerk will certify the signature of the notary public.
 The County Clerk Office has a per document fee.

 If the foreign country is a signatory to the Hague Convention or will accept the Apostille, the document is now certified for use.

 If the foreign country requires the document to be authenticated beyond the Apostille, present the document to the United States Department of State, Authentications Office.
 The Authentications Office will issue a certificate under the Seal of the U.S. Department of State authenticating the document.
 The Department of State has a per document fee.